gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Fetch version details of the app, this includes the build status, build date, version name, latest version, and a lot more.
+Retrieve version details of the app, this includes the build status, build date, version name, latest version, and a lot more.

 *Returned Response:*